grant/slides2gif/README.md

-# slides2gif www
+# slides2gif

+Slides2GIF _for Google Slides_

-A web service that interacts with auth and png2gif Converts a Google Slide presentation to a gif.
+A web service that converts a Google Slide presentation to a gif.

 ## Services